nounontoi/Multi/README.md

 ## Compiling

-> You need the dotnet framework installed
+> You need the dotnet framework installed.

 ### Set compiler environment variable
 1. Go to `C:\Windows\Microsoft.NET\Framework\` then the latest release.